Unexpected Shoals

 To do so is to remember

-when you still loved me,
+when you still loved me.

 I dreamed I found our old sailboat

-seared into the shoreline.
+destroyed on the shoreline.

-Despite desperate birds scavenging and old men
+Despite birds scavenging and old men

 leaning hard over metal detectors,